 - Get In - opportunities for people to start their career in a support role

 - Get On - support people to be the best they can be in the job they do

 - Go Further - provide opportunities for career progression, including into registered professions.

 For all general enquiries about Talent for Care or to find contact details for the lead in your local team, please email email@example.com.

 Widening participation remains a continuing workforce priority to ensure that the healthcare workforce represents the communities it seeks to serve.
 Health Education England (HEE) exists to improve the quality of care for patients by ensuring we have enough staff with the right skills, values and behaviours available for employment by providers.
-As part of our role we have leadership responsibility for promoting equality, diversity and enabling widening participation in relation to the development of the current and future healthcare workforce.
+As part of our role we have leadership responsibility for promoting equality and diversity, and enabling widening participation in the development of the current and future healthcare workforce.

 'Widening Participation, It Matters' sets out five key goals:

 - improve monitoring and reporting of widening participation activities